About Pier-Luc Bonneville and this blog

 Why a blog?

-I’ve always benefited from posts and ideas from other developers and tech enthusiasts.
-I love to explore and while technology may still not come easy to some, it can sometimes create magic or at least “Eureka” moments.
+I’ve always benefited from articles, posts, and ideas shared by other developers and tech enthusiasts.
+I love to explore and while technology may still not come easy to some, it can now and then create magical or at least “Eureka” moments.
 Perhaps my train of thought and ideas will lead your creativity to interesting places…